 For detailed information regarding SI-CERTs’ activities please refer to the RFC 2350-compliant specification.

-SI-CERT is a member of the CSIRTs network, established in accordance with Article 12 of the NIS Directive, the member of the world Forum of Incident Response and Security Teams (FIRST), the group of national response centres at CERT/CC and the European response centre working group (TF-CSIRT) and is accredited by the Trusted Introducer programme.
+SI-CERT is a member of the CSIRTs network, established in accordance with Article 12 of the NIS Directive, the member of the global Forum of Incident Response and Security Teams (FIRST), the group of national response centres at CERT/CC and the European response centre working group (TF-CSIRT) and is accredited by the Trusted Introducer programme.